AnnableLab/annablelab.github.io/pages/architecture.md

 # Architecture

 Despite its daunting sophistication at first glance, EMHASS is quite simple at its core.
-You feed in 4 forecast values and it will spit out an optimal strategy for a given solar system, including when to charge and discharge your battery.
+You feed in 4 forecast values, and it will spit out an optimal strategy for a given solar system, including when to charge and discharge your battery.
 Those 4 forecasts are: